Find Out If You Have Diastasis Recti

 - Take your index and middle finger, place them 2 inches above your belly button and turn them horizontally.

 - Tuck your chin and slightly lift your head off the floor while pushing your fingers down.
 If there is separation, you will be able to feel a gap.

 - Determine how many fingers fit through the separation and the depth.

 - Repeat these steps at your belly button and 2 inches below your belly button.

 It is considered normal to have up to a two-finger width ab separation, but anything wider than that will need core strengthening exercises.
 Any depth in your core is a sign that your abdominals may be weak.

 Once you determine how wide and deep your ab separation is, you will better know how to strengthen your core during your postpartum workouts.

 You have a few options if you have done this self-test and discovered you have diastasis recti.
-If you’re ready to get started right away, check out my free two-week postpartum workout plan that can help you heal your abdominals immediately after birth.
+If you’re ready to start immediately, check out my free two-week postpartum workout plan that can help you heal your abdominals immediately after birth.

 You can also find a pelvic floor therapist to work with you individually on your imbalances or work with a pre/postnatal coach to give you exercises that will help strengthen your pelvic floor.
-Now that you know if you have core weaknesses, you can work to become a stronger and healthier you!
+Now that you have more knowledge, you can work to become a stronger and healthier you!